christoph-phillips/blog/content/blog/fasted-training-for-distance-runners.md

   Fasted training could improve your speed at all intensities.
 Why?
 How?
 Read on.
 main: >-
-  I have been advocating fasted training to friends and clients for years.
+  I have been advocating fasted training to friends for years.
+A good cyclist friend first introduced it to me, and over time I have incorporated it into my running too.

+  It's been interesting to see it gain more traction, including a section in _Training For The Uphill Athlete_, coauthored by Kilian Jornet.

   It has been a key aspect of my improving my ability to hold faster paces for